69 Fahrenheit In Celsius

 The Mathematical Rationale Behind the Conversion Formula

 The formula (°F - 32) × 5/9 is derived from the relationship between the freezing and boiling points of water on both scales.
-The difference between the boiling and freezing points is 180°F (212°F - 32°F) on the Fahrenheit scale and 100°C on the Celsius scale.
-This means that 180°F is equivalent to 100°C. To find the ratio between the two scales, we divide 100 by 180, which simplifies to 5/9.
+In practice, the difference between the boiling and freezing points is 180°F (212°F - 32°F) on the Fahrenheit scale and 100°C on the Celsius scale.
+What this tells us is 180°F is equivalent to 100°C. To find the ratio between the two scales, we divide 100 by 180, which simplifies to 5/9.
 The subtraction of 32°F accounts for the difference in the freezing point of water between the two scales.

 Practical Applications of Temperature Conversions